FengYusheng/MyUtils/maya_script/BevelTool/DOC/whatsthis.md

 This color can be used, for example to distinguish which vertices are being deformed by a particular deformation.

 > `set` command reference

+## What're the meaning of "subdivide the mesh" and subdivision level?
+`polySmooth`, this command works on polygon objects or faces.

+### What is an edge hardness?

+### What is preview division level(smoothLevel attribute in a mesh node)?